luminus-framework/luminus/resources/md/guestbook.md

 The application will demonstrate the basics of HTML templating, database access, and project architecture.

-If you don't have a preferred Clojure editor already, then it's recommended that you use [Light Table](http://www.lighttable.com/) to follow along with this tutorial.
+If you don't have a preferred Clojure editor already, then it's recommended that you use VS Code with [Calva](https://calva.io/) to follow along with this tutorial.

 ### Using the Docker Image